himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 <div id="caption">Digram describing the correct link up</div>
 </p>

-Once I swapped that that all around, I just had to go into the router configuration and enable the POE for eth4, and the AP lit up, indicating that it was connected and being powered.
+Once I swapped the cables all around, I just had to go into the router configuration and enable the POE for eth4.
+Once POE was enabled, the AP lit up, indicating that it was connected and powered.

 ## Issues linking/configuring the AP
 This was the I spent the most time on.
 I knew I had to setup the configuration